logo

 Diagnosing Low-Lying Placenta: Ultrasound Techniques

 As mentioned earlier, the only way to confirm a low-lying placenta is through regular ultrasound scans.
-These scans allow your doctor to see the placenta's position and how close it is to the cervix.
-A transabdominal ultrasound, where the probe is placed on the belly, can evaluate the position of the placenta.
+These scans allow your doctor to see the placenta's position and proximity to the cervix.
+A second trimester transabdominal ultrasound, where the probe is placed on the belly, can evaluate the position of the placenta.

 Risk Factors for Developing Low-Lying Placenta

-While any woman can experience a low-lying placenta during pregnancy, there are certain things which can increase the risks.
-Knowing these factors and discussing them with your doctor can help you get the best possible care for your baby.
-They are as follows.
+While any woman can experience a low-lying placenta during pregnancy, certain factors can increase the risks.

 • Women over the age of 35 are at a higher risk of having a low-lying placenta.